mbalabanov/eventradar/README.md

 # Event Radar

-A calendar of sport events.
-Events may be added and categorized based on sports.
+A calendar of sports events.
+Events can be created, edited and categorized based on their sports.

 ## 1. Coding Exercise
 Goal is to implement a calendar for sport events.
 Events may be added to the calendar and it should be possible to categorize the events based on sports.